DHTMLX/docs-suite/docs/grid/features.md

 ## How to scroll Grid

-In this section you will learn how to scroll Grid to the necessary position.
+In this section you will learn how to scroll Grid to the necessary position

 | Topic                                                                | Description                                                                                             |
 | -------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------- |